zloeber/NLogModule/release/NLogModule/docs/Write-Warning.md

 The WarningAction common parameter overrides the value of the $WarningPreference only for that particular command.

 This command uses the Write-Warning cmdlet to display a warning.
-The WarningAction common parameter with a value of "Inquire" directs the system to prompt the user when the command displays a warning.
+The WarningAction common parameter with a value of Inquire directs the system to prompt the user when the command displays a warning.

 For more information about the WarningAction common parameter, see about_CommonParameters.